carolyn-hanrahan/Ecological_Genomics/Transcriptomics/scripts/Transcriptomics_Notebook.md

     -   Review Homework Assignment #2.

     -   Perform Gene Ontology (GO) functional enrichment analyses using GOMWU with our DESeq2 results.
+    - See `transcriptomics_day8.R` file for scripts from this class period.
+    - See 'GO_MWU.R` file for GO analysis

 ### Entry 9: 2023-10-02